StaticMania/keep-vue/content/docs/components/card.md

 ## Register Card

 Here we design a demo register card for the user.
-Customize it as desired using the className props.
+Customize it as desired using the class props.
 ::RegisterCard
 ::